AndrewTHowell/ynab/README.md

 ## TODO

 - Revisit jsonpickle issue
-  - Not native JSON in the file
+  - Non-native JSON in the file
+- Pull file paths out and into config